Pips801/generic/readme.md

 The cache service transparently proxies your requests for content to the content procider, or serves the content to you if it already has it.

 The special DNS service handles DNS queries normally (recursively), except when they're about the games you're interested in and in that case it responds that the depot cache service should be used.

-## Suggested Hardware

-Regular commodity hardware (a single 2TB WD Black on an HP Microserver) can achieve peak throughputs of 30MB/s+ using this setup (depending on the specific content being served).

 ## Monitoring